-Goal 1 is specific to this rotation.
-Goals 2 to 4 are common to all direct patient care rotations.
+Goal 1 is rotation specific.
+Goals 2 to 4 at the end of this document are common to all direct patient care rotations.

-Goal 1: Develop and apply knowledge and clinical skills specifically related to this rotation.
+Goal 1: Develop and apply knowledge and clinical skills specifically related to this rotation (Maternal, Fetal and Neonatal Medicine).